alexandremsouza1/cordova-barcode-scanner-plugin2/README.md

 ## Supported Platforms

-- Android
+- Android only version for high resolution phones
-- iOS
-- Windows 8
-- Windows Phone 8

 ## Installation